tanmay01-D3V/Khet-Mitra/README.md

 ## 📂 Project Structure

-The project is organized as follows:
+The project is organized as follow:
 - `src/app/`: Contains the main pages and layouts of the Next.js application.
 - `src/ai/`:
   - `flows/`: All Genkit AI workflows that power the intelligent features.